bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:39:14

 We did talk about how you only have to share the relevant part so I only need to see how my money originated from the source.
 But I don't have to see the entire tree.
 That saves a whole bunch of data.
 But even then if the money is passed around a hundred thousand times, I need all those one hundred thousand transactions to see where it's coming from.

 Ruben Somsen: 00:39:34

 The data does keep growing, regardless.
-And there is sort of an intermediate solution to that, depending on what kind of token you have.
+There is sort of an intermediate solution to that, depending on what kind of token you have.
 You could give back the USD Tether to the USD Tether company, and then they could reissue a new token with a history that's completely clean again.
 But that works only in the example of USD Tether where there's sort of an IOU system.
-If you have some, I'm not sure what kind of token this would be, but if there's some kind of token that is issued once and then never issued again, then you can't do that.
+I'm not sure what kind of token this would be, but if there's some kind of token that is issued once and then never issued again, then you can't do that.
 But the problem is that the history of the tokens actually becomes intertwined.
 So if I have 1 USDT, and let's say Sjors has 1 USDT, and we both send these to you, Aaron.
-Then the history of both these coins becomes connected.
-The proof for your 2 dollars is both our histories.
+Then the history of both these coins becomes connected, so the proof for your 2 dollars is both our histories.
 Now after that, if you want to split them up again, and now you send $1 to one of your friends and $1 to another one of your friends, the history doesn't become unconnected again, the history stays connected.
 So each of them has to check the history of both Sjors' coin and my coin.
-So, another way of saying this would be, if you have a Bitcoin on the Bitcoin blockchain, you can't actually go back and figure out exactly which Bitcoin block that Bitcoin originated in, because the history is connected.
+Another way of saying this would be, if you have a Bitcoin on the Bitcoin blockchain, you can't actually go back and figure out exactly inside of which Bitcoin block that Bitcoin originated, because the history is connected.
 And so because of that, what you end up with is, you might have to download a significant chunk of everybody's history instead of these paths that in the ideal case, short suspension.

 Sjors Provoost: 00:41:18